ssbc/go-ssb/road-to-partial.md

 ## add HMAC support to go-metafeed
 This should be done if only to achive feature parity with test networks.

-## implement binary support for EBT

-Currently the implementation can only replicate _legacy_ feed format.
-The proposed solution for binary support is to have multiple ebt streams (one per format) which then allows to send binary data in the muxrpc frames instead of JSON.
-The required refactor is not that large.
-The feed format needs to be configured and the _EBT session spawning_ code needs to account for the enabled/supported formats.

 ## [fusion identities](https://github.com/ssb-ngi-pointer/fusion-identity-spec) identities